twhite96/TWBlog/content/pages/2--now/index.md

 I am trying to get into better shape and am doing well at it.

-I am working on two blogs:
+I am working on two blogs: this one, Tiffany R. White Blog, and my book review blog, [Book Notes by Tiffany](https://booknotesbytiffany.net)[^1].

-This one, Tiffany R. White Blog and [That Mac Nerd](https://thatmacnerd.com/).
-I'm also doing [That Mac Nerd Podcast](https://anchor.fm/thatmacnerd) which has been really fun to do[^1].
+I am building a markdown grammar checker called [Check Yo Self](https://github.com/twhite96/checkyoself) and a few other projects.

-I am building a markdown grammar checker called [Check Yo Self](https://github.com/twhite96/checkyoself) and [Check Yo Self CLI](https://checkyoself-cli.netlify.com/docs/doc1.html) which is just a simple command line utility to check the grammar and spelling of your markdown blog posts.
+I've been trying to get back into [photography](https://www.eyeem.com/u/trwhite) as a creative outlet and excuse to get out of the house[^2].

 I also have a reusable component and a couple of React hooks in the works to open source...and...